Stuff1Do/CanYouSurviveAnAIApocalypse-/README.md

 # Can You Survive an AI Apocalypse?

-A quiz game built for CMSC 170 (Introduction to Artificial Intelligence).
-Answer AI-related questions across increasing difficulty tiers to survive.
+Project for CMSC 170 (Introduction to Artificial Intelligence).
+Inspired by "Who wants to be a Millionare?", answer AI-related questions across increasing difficulty tiers as you slowly transform into AI to survive.

 ## Tech Stack